 The Company periodically utilizes derivative instruments that are designated and qualify as hedges under Statement of Financial Accounting Standards No. 133, "Accounting for Derivative Instruments and Hedging Activities" and related pronouncements.
 Cash flow hedges are hedges that use derivatives to offset the variability of expected future cash flows.
 Variability can appear in floating rate liabilities and can arise from changes in interest rates.
 The Company uses an interest rate swap in which it pays a fixed rate of interest while receiving a variable rate of interest to change the cash flow profile of its variable-rate borrowing to match a fixed rate profile.
 As discussed in Note D, the Company entered into a long-term debt agreement with its bank and pays interest based on a variable interest rate.
-To mitigate the variability of the interest rate risk, the Company entered into a derivative/swap contract in February of 2006 with the bank, coupled with a third party who will pay a variable rate of interest (an "interest rate swap").
+To mitigate the variability of the interest rate swap").
 The interest rate swap has a notional amount of \$4,500,000 pursuant to which the Company receives interest at LIBOR and pays interest at a fixed interest rate of 5.27 percent, and runs from March 1, 2006 to December 31, 2010, which equates to the final payment amount and due date of the term loan discussed in Note D. Although the swap is expected to effectively offset variable interest in the borrowing, hedge accounting is not utilized.
 Therefore, changes in its fair value are being recorded in current assets or liabilities, as appropriate, with corresponding offsetting entries to other expense.